oraliahdz/oraliahdz/README.md

 <h1 align="center">Hi 👋, I'm Oralia Hernandez</h1>
 I'm a HR professional turned into a  programmer.
-I recently completed a FullStack bootcamp LauchX and participated on "Hack the Ocean" hackathon by InnovaccionVirtual.
+I recently completed a FullStack bootcamp "LauchX" and participated on "Hack the Ocean" hackathon by InnovaccionVirtual.

 <br><br>